Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Theory

 \section{Theory}

-The observed spatial distribution of galaxies in the Universe depends on two main aspects: first, galaxies are biased tracers of the matter density field, which means that in `real space', (that is, the Universe as it is really), galaxies are located at local matter density peaks formed through gravitational instabilities.
+The observed spatial distribution of galaxies in the Universe depends on two main aspects: first, galaxies are biased tracers of the matter density field, which means that in `real space' (i.e. the Universe as it is really), galaxies are located at local matter density peaks formed through gravitational instabilities.
 Second, the observation of galaxies through their emitting light modifies our perception of their distribution.
-In particular, their measured redshift can be shifted with respect to their Friedmann-Lemaitre-Robertson-Walker counterpart due to peculiar velocities (RSD) and local or integrated gravitational potentials.
-This leads to distortions when estimating the distance to galaxies given a fiducial cosmology, and therefore modify their overall perceived spatial distribution.
+In particular, their measured redshift can be shifted with respect to their Friedmann-Lemaitre-Robertson-Walker counterpart due to peculiar velocities (RSD) and due to local or integrated gravitational potentials.
+This leads to distortions when estimating the distance to galaxies given a fiducial cosmology, and therefore modifies their overall perceived spatial distribution.
 Moreover, light rays follow null geodesics and can therefore be deflected by gravitational potentials along their trajectories, which impacts the observed angular position of sources.
-In the following, we present how to model the two dominant effects leading to the observed redshift-space galaxy two-point correlation function, that is RSD and gravitational lensing magnification.
+In the following, we present how the two dominant effects leading to the observed redshift-space galaxy two-point correlation function, that is, RSD and gravitational lensing magnification, can be modelled.